Psychiatric Technicians

 • Aid patients in performing tasks, such as bathing or keeping beds, clothing, or living areas clean.

-• Collaborate with or assist doctors, psychologists, or rehabilitation therapists in working with mentally ill, emotionally disturbed, or developmentally disabled patients to treat, rehabilitate, and return patients to the community.
+• Collaborate with or assist doctors, psychologists, or rehabilitation therapists in working with patients with cognitive, intellectual, or developmental disabilities to treat, rehabilitate, and return patients to the community.

 • Develop or teach strategies to promote client wellness and independence.